 The Metropolitan Planning for Greater Newcastle was launched at Fort Scratchley Newcastle on 28 February 2017.
 The event focused on what metropolitan planning is and how it might benefit Greater Newcastle and included members of the community, councils, business leaders and government agencies.

 Professor Greg Clark, an international expert in metropolitan planning identified global examples of metropolitan planning and how it has assisted small-medium sized cities reach their economic potential.
 He also spoke about the importance of coordinated planning and how anchor institutions like universities, airports and teaching hospitals can make a strategic contribution to the economy.

-The Department of Planning and Environment’s Chief Planner, Gary White, spoke about global trends and the implications of these on Greater Newcastle.
+The Department’s Chief Planner, Gary White, spoke about global trends and the implications of these on Greater Newcastle.
 He also expanded on opportunities in small business, tourism, freight and logistics.